ptrpl4/bash-mac/leftovers/software-engineering/scrum.md

 #### Inspection

-The Scrum artifacts and the progress toward agreed goals must be inspected frequently and diligently to detect potentially undesirable variances or problems.&#x20;
+The Scrum artifacts and the progress toward agreed goals must be inspected frequently and diligently to detect potentially undesirable variances or problems.

 Inspection enables adaptation.
 Inspection without adaptation is considered pointless.
 Scrum events are designed to provoke change.